Thornton Fractional Township High School District 215

 Thornton Fractional Township High School District 215, more commonly known as T.F.
-District 215, is composed of two high schools and the supplementary Center for Academics and Technology.
+District 215, is composed of two high schools, the supplementary Center for Academics and Technology, and the Center for Alternative Learning.
+The reference of 'Fractional' in the district's and school names originates not from a person, but from the district being created in 1926 out of a "fractional" portion of Thornton Township from the Thornton Township High School District 205 serving the township's remainder.

-Because of their excessively long names, among administrators and students alike, they are commonly referred to as T.F.
+Because of their long names, among administrators and students alike, they are commonly referred to as T.F.
 North, T.F.
-South, and the CAT Center.
+South, and the CAT and CAL Centers.